Aelkoulali/Simple-Calculator/README.md

-# Simple Calculator Using HTML, CSS and JavaScript
+# Simple Calculator using HTML, CSS & JavaScript

 ## Js
 ### Function clear all the values